 - The volume of usage (packets, bytes, locations)

 - Contract terms and conditions dictating how and when charges will be billed

 - Taxes levied by local and national authorities

 - Pricing tiers and discounts earned at the various volume levels

 In conjunction with defining these pricing plans using a mix of various parameters, complex billing also requires Product Managers who can track the profitability of the combination of your offerings.
 In the B2B billing landscape, every customer’s unit price will vary based on a variety of different factors.
 It must be possible to analyze the overall adoption of the offering by all customers, regardless of the specific pricing for each customer.

 What are you waiting for?
-Experience the Kansys Edge today.
+Experience The Kansys Edge enterprise billing software today.